-For event professionals to be happier, perform their job well, and thrive, their mental health should be less stigmatized and instead made a priority.
 “No one in the events industry talks about their mental health, and we should.
-As event professionals, we worry about coming across as unprofessional, and whether it would affect our ability to get clients,” says Charessa.
+As event professionals, we worry about coming across as unprofessional and whether it would affect our ability to get clients,” says Charessa.
 “Now, I am not saying we should post our mental state on social media or announce it to the world.
 What I am saying is that it’s important to talk to someone, put ourselves first, and control what you can.
 Often, Event Therapy clients will blame their events and work—that there’s so much going on that putting yourself first is impossible.
 But, instead, we should start by looking at how we can make change within ourselves to create processes and boundaries to provide the grace we need to stay calm and centered.”

-Putting yourself first is a big ask when so many event professionals tend to be folks who put their own well-being and happiness second to that of their clients and teams.
+Putting yourself first is a big ask when so many event professionals tend to be people who put their own well-being and happiness second to that of their clients and teams.
 So, where do you start?
 Below, Charessa offers some actionable advice for event professionals, all of which she’s implemented herself as the founder of SCV Productions.
-She knows it’s possible for you, too!

 7 Steps Event Professionals Can Take to Care For Their Mental Health